krzysztofradomski/tanks2/readme.md

 _This is work in progress and this document is still a draft._

-This project is intended as a JavaScript multiplayer game engine, supporting:
+This project is intended as a JavaScript multiplayer game engine, featuring:

 - game rooms for a set amount of players
 - individual game instance per game room
+- public and private game rooms
 - turn-based games
-- (eventually) realtime games
+- realtime games

 Run `npm install` and then `npm start`.